 If you use bamboo or wood, prime and paint the inside of the cup, and underside of the foot, with a high-solids urethane or polyurethane paint.
 I used a natural urethane extracted from the cashew tree called “Cashew” on the bamboo joint in these photos.
 The gaudy orange color makes it easy to differentiate my oilpot from others on a jobsite

 Line the inside of the cup with an unbroken sheet of aluminum foil to prevent the oil from soaking through.
 The paint alone will slow down the oil’s movement through the wood’s fibers, but sure as hogs are made of bacon, without a reliable liner of some sort, it will eventually seep out making a mess.
+Aluminum foil will fix this.

-Next you will need clean, white, cotton T-shirt fabric.
+Next you will need some clean, white, cotton T-shirt fabric.
 Used clothing is fine.
 White because you want to be able to tell how dirty the fabric is at any time.
 T-shirt fabric because it sheds the least fibers.
 Clean because pixies hate it.
 If you don’t believe me, just ask them.

 Some people prefer camellia oil, and while this has a long history of usage as a lubricant and hair oil in Japan, be aware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at an inflated price, much like commercial furniture oil.
 Caveat emptor, baby.
 Mineral oil sold as lubricant laxative in pharmacies is not only cheaper but performs better than genuine camellia oil because it will not become rancid and gummy.